 Why Should I Take My Child So Young?

 Although baby teeth are not permanent, their care is important and can impact adult teeth coming in later.
 Starting dental care at an early age helps your child to gain familiarity and confidence in going to the dentist, and gives you resources to help them build confidence in at home habits as well.

 We are here to help you and your child establish good oral health.
-Let us become a part of making good memories with your little one by scheduling an appointment at your Smiles by CDO dentist so you can get started in planning a special first time for your baby to visit the dentist.
+Let us become a part of making good memories with your little one by scheduling an appointment at your San Antonio Dental Office so you can get started in planning a special first time for your baby to visit the dentist.